ericagol/script2gle/README.md

 legend('$\propto\mathcal N(0,1)$','$\propto$ Laplace','Location','southeast')
 ```

+**Remark**: due to the similarity between Octave/Matlab and Julia syntax, the above example can be also be run with Julia, just name it `smalltest.jl` and let `s2g` do the rest.

-then in your terminal, in the same directory with `$PATHS2G` the path to the executable `s2g`,
+in your terminal, in the same directory with `$PATHS2G` the path to the executable `s2g`,

 ```
 $PATHS2G/s2g smalltest.m -png